25 Amazing Facts About Science for School Assembly.

 Chemistry: The Stuff of Life for School Assembly About Science!

-Chemistry is essentially the branch of science that classifies biomolecules based on structure and their function in biological systems.
-These chemical sciences are referred to as the Chemistry of Life, and they overlap both organic and inorganic chemistry.
+These chemical sciences are known as the Chemistry of Life, and they include both organic and inorganic chemistry.

 Water's Unique Properties!